Let's Talk About Ulcerative Colitis and Diet

 When you have a condition like UC, which seems to turn your digestive system into fiery nightmare, food can feel like the bogeyman stoking the flames.
-While your diet didn’t cause you to develop ulcerative colitis, which affects the colon and rectum, certain foods may trigger your UC symptoms more than others.
+While your diet didn’t cause you to develop ulcerative colitis, which affects the colon and rectum, certain foods may trigger your UC symptoms.
 Understanding exactly how nutrition and diet play into UC management can be tricky—but we’re here to help.
 Keep reading to learn what to avoid—and what to keep on enjoying.

 We went to some of the nation's top UC experts to bring you the most scientific and up-to-date information possible.

 Brittany Roman Green, R.D., C.P.T.

 San Mateo, CA

 Director of the Inflammatory Bowel Disease Center

 Sibley Memorial Hospital

 There’s no such thing as a one-size-fits-all “ulcerative colitis diet.”
 That said, most experts recommend a plant-based, Mediterranean diet, along with working with a registered dietitian to develop a meal plan that works for you.
 Your R.D. may also recommend a low-residue diet (one limits high-fiber foods) or a low-FODMAP diet, which involves avoiding foods with certain types of sugars, to help reduce your symptoms.